 Is course development covered under the Traineeship funding?

-Yes, subject to the limitations listed in Section I, part A.
+Yes, subject to the limitations listed in Section I of the FOA.

 Can organizations other than a DOE National Laboratory qualify as a provider of a DOE-focused element of Trainee's experience?